FanMade555/CyberLeek-LeekExplorer/README.md

-# CYBERLEEK CONTENT EXPLORER // FAN VIEWER FOR CYBERLEEK
+# CYBERLEEK LEAK EXPLORER // FAN VIEWER FOR CYBERLEEK
-Live on-chain discovery tool for Cyberleek's Contents in Solana.
+Live on-chain discovery tool for Cyberleek's Contents/Leaks in Solana.
 It watches the same Content account system used by the source viewer and surfaces the latest immersive content, announcements, polls, and site config straight from the chain — no scraping.
 **Program:** `7rAgHPLDc9NryZmNdeEzyDui6D9PHkvTxMjKhNSa7w3a`

 ![HomePage](HomePage.png)